eugenia1984/english/glossary.md

 - **down the street**: means further along the street or a short distance away on the same street.

+- **downtime**: means the period when a system, service, or device is unavailable or not working.
+For example: `The website experienced an hour of downtime due to server maintenance`. -> This means the website could not be accessed for an hour because the server was being worked on.

 - **downtown** is the heart of a city where there are many shops, restaurants, and usually tall buildings.

 - **drawing tablet**: is a tool that people use with computers to draw or design things.